Philippine kinship: Non-literal usage of familiar terms

-"Kuya" and "Ate" are also titles used to address older male and female cousins (regardless if they are the eldest or not, but older than cousin addressing them) as a sign of respect.
-It may also be used for people who aren't necessarily relatives but are older.
+"Kuya" and "Ate" are also titles used to address older male and female cousins (regardless if they are the eldest or not, but older than the cousin addressing them) as a sign of respect.
+It may also be used for people who are not necessarily relatives but are older.
 The criteria would be gender (first), age (second), degree of affiliation (third), with actual blood or non-blood relationship being the least important.

-"Tiyo" and "Tiya", used literally for uncle and aunt, are often confused with "Tito" and "Tita" which are used in reference to your parents' close friends.
+"Tiyo" and "Tiya", used literally for uncle and aunt, are often confused with "Tito" and "Tita" which are used in reference to one's parents' close friends.
 Again, the degree of affiliation in the relationship overrides the literal meaning.

 This hierarchy of conditions would be consistently applied to other familial terms that are used for relationship of further distance, such as "Ninang" and "Ninong", which are the honorific titles given to godparents or signing witnesses of either a child's religious christening/dedication or a married couple's marriage officiation.

 Filipinos would generally greet each other using their title like: "Kumusta Ate Jhen", or "Kumusta Kuya Jay" and "Kumusta Te Jhen / Kumusta T'Jhen" or "Kumusta Ya Jay / Kumusta Y'Jay" when messaging or writing online; because doing otherwise is considered rude and disrespectful.
 However, Filipino Quakers, even within their families, address one another by given name regardless of age, in line with their religion's teachings on equality, and conversely, foreign nationals of Filipino descent are or can be addressed in the same manner as they prefer.